-- Best suited for wetter regions For use in greener regions with good earth conductivity.
+- best suited for wetter regions

+For use in greener regions with good ground conductivity.
 All fence wires connect to the red terminal on the Energizer and a shock is delivered to an animal when it's touching the ground and the fence at the same time.

-Earth Return Wire System
+Ground Return Wire System

-- Best suited for drier regions For use where the ground struggles to conduct enough power (for year-round dry, frozen or snow conditions).
-The live and earth wires on the fence create the shock when the animal touches them both at the same time.
-Don't Do Allow bare wires to touch an iron clad building - use double insulated cable Keep energizer earth system at least 10m (33ft) away from other electrical earth connections Do not use rebar steel for earth stakes Keep energizer earth system at least 10m (33ft) away from any metal pipes carrying water Do not use copper lead-out wire or copper earth stakes.
-Use galvanized earth stakes.
-Rusty or corroded earth stakes will not be effective Place near fertilizer, animal urine and manure (corrosion) Locate Stakes where soil tends to stay moist, north sides of buildings (southern hemisphere) and low spots Place your earth stakes where they are likely to be hit by equipment Use high conductive cable for connecting the Energizer to the fence's earth system When constructing positive/negative fences, re-earth negative wires every 500m by installing an earth stake at that location Fault Finding Ensuring your fence is operating safely and effectively at all ttimes is essential to prevent animals wondering and to protect your crops.
-Gallagher offers a range of monitoring devices which allow you to maintain your electric fence performance and efficiency.
+- best suited for drier regions

+For use where the ground struggles to conduct enough power (for year-round dry, frozen or snow conditions).
+The live & ground wires on the fence create the shock when the animal touches them both at the same time.

+Don't Do Allow bare wires to touch an iron clad building - use double insulated cable Keep energizer ground system 33-40' away from other electrical ground connections Do not use rebar for ground rods Keep energizer ground system 33-40' away from any metal pipes carrying water Do not use copper lead-out wire or copper ground rods.
+Use galvanized ground rods.
+Rusty or corroded ground rods will not be effective Place near fertilizer, animal urine and manure (corrosion) Locate rods where soil tends to stay moist, north sides of buildings, low spots Place your ground rods where they are likely to be hit by equipment Use high conductive cable for connecting the Energizer to the ground system and fence When constructing ground return wire fences, re-ground negative wires with a ground rod every 1,200'

+Using a Fault Finder

+Basic Fault Finding

-Using a Fault Finder The current flow on the fence will vary depending on the size of your Energizer, amount of vegetation and the size of your fence system.
-With time you will learn the normal current flow on your fence.
+The current flow on the fence will vary depending on the size of your Energizer, amount of vegetation and the size of your fence system.
+With time you will learn the normal current flow on your fence

 Fence tools and testers are another useful accessory to have on hand when building, maintaining or checking an electric fence.
 Gallagher has two fence testers, both available from your local Gallagher Dealer.
-The Fault Finder is an all-in one device, current meter and fault finder.
+The Fault Finder is a all-in one device, current meter and fault finder.
 The Volt Meter measures volts only.

-To obtain the best results from your Fault Finder, Gallagher recommends that you check the current while the fence is operating without any faults.
+To obtain the best results from your Fault Finder, Gallagher recommends that you check the current while the fence is opererating without any faults.
 Then, when you suspect there is a fault on the fence line, you can compare the current flow with the "normal" current flow.

 This will indicate whether a fault exists and, if so, how much the fault is affecting the performance of the fence.

+- 1. The Arrow on the LCD will indicate which direction the current is flowing. - 2.
+Following the direction of the current, take readings approx. every 330' or at junction points along your fence line.

+Note: At a junction point, follow the wire with the highest current flow.

+- 3. A fault is indicated by a drop in current flow between two checkpoints.
+The fault will be somewhere between the two checkpoints. - 4.
+To narrow down location of the fault, work back along the fence checking the current flow at shorter intervals. - 5.
+Correct the fault. - 6.
+After correcting the fault you should see the current reading drop and the voltage group.
+If not, check for further faults.

+See page 50 for more troubleshooting help using a Fault Finder.

 HANDY HINT:

 Multi-wire fences connected in parallel will have similar current flowing in each wire.
 To get the total fence current flow, add together the current flow in each wire.

 Fence Volt/Current Meter and Fault Finder G50905